A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Goodness-of-fit tests based on extremal coefficients

 \subsection{Estimators of the Pickands dependence function under the null}

-Recall that $C$ denotes the unknown copula of $(X_1,\dots,X_d)$ and that the null hypothesis states that there exists $\theta_0 \in \OO$ such that $C=C_{\theta_0}$.
-As proposed by \citet{GenGhoRiv95}, a natural way of estimating $\theta_0$ under the null in the rank-based context under consideration would be to maximize the log pseudo-likelihood
+Recall that $C$ denotes the unknown copula of $(X_1,\dots,X_d)$ and that the null hypothesis states that there exists $\th_0 \in \OO$ such that $C=C_{\th_0}$.
+As proposed by \citet{GenGhoRiv95}, a natural way of estimating $\th_0$ under the null in the rank-based context under consideration would be to maximize the log {\em pseudo-likelihood}

-where $c_\theta$ is the p.d.f.\ associated with $C_\theta$.
-However, because of the extreme-value nature of the copula $C_\theta$, a combinatorial explosion occurs when one attempts to compute $c_\theta = \partial^d C_\theta / \partial u_1 \dots \partial u_d$ \citep[see e.g. the discussion in][end of Section 2.1]{DavGho12}.
-It follows that, for most parametric max-stable processes of practical interest in spatial statistics, the maximization of the log pseudo-likelihood is practically infeasible for $d > 4$ \citep[see][for recent results concerning the Smith model]{GenMaSan11}.
-As discussed for instance in \citet{DavGho12} or \citet{PadRibSis10}, an alternative consists of using a {\em composite likelihood} approach \citep{Lin88}, which, in the pseudo-likelihood context under consideration, yields the {\em composite log pseudo-likelihood}
+where $c_\th$ is the p.d.f.\ associated with $C_\th$ and where the term {\em pseudo} in {\em pseudo-likelihood} refers to the fact that the p.d.f.\ is evaluated at the pseudo-observations $\hat{\vec U}_1,\dots,\hat{\vec U}_n$.
+However, because of the extreme-value nature of the copula $C_\th$, a combinatorial explosion occurs when one attempts to compute $c_\th = \partial^d C_\th / \partial u_1 \dots \partial u_d$ \citep[see e.g.\ the discussion in][end of Section 2.1]{DavGho12}.
+It follows that, for most parametric max-stable processes of practical interest in spatial statistics, the maximization of the log pseudo-likelihood is practically unfeasible for $d > 4$ \citep[see][for recent results concerning the Smith model]{GenMaSan11}.
+As discussed for instance in \citet{DavGho12} or \citet{PadRibSis10}, an alternative consists of using a {\em composite likelihood} approach \citep{Lin88}, which, in the pseudo-likelihood context under consideration, yields the {\em pairwise log pseudo-likelihood}

-where $c_\theta^{(j,k)}$ is the p.d.f.\ of the copula of the bivariate random vector $(Z_\theta(x_j),Z_\theta(x_k))$ for a pair of sites $\{x_j,x_k\}$.
-Note that the efficiency of the maximum composite pseudo-likelihood estimator might be increased by restricting the expression above to pairs of sites that are closer than a specified threshold as empirically illustrated in \citet{PadRibSis10} in the case of the maximum composite likelihood estimator.
+where $c_\th^{(j,k)}$ is the p.d.f.\ of the copula of the bivariate random vector $(Z_\th(\vec x_j),Z_\th(\vec x_k))$ for a pair of sites $\{\vec x_j,\vec x_k\}$.
+Note that the efficiency of the maximum pairwise pseudo-likelihood estimator might be increased by restricting the expression above to pairs of sites that are closer than a specified threshold as empirically illustrated in \citet{PadRibSis10} in the case of the maximum pairwise likelihood estimator.

-For any $\theta \in \OO$, recall that $A_\theta$ denotes the Pickands dependence function associated with the extreme-value copula $C_\theta$.
-Furthermore, let $\theta_n$ be the maximizer of~(\ref{composite}).
-An estimator of the Pickands dependence function under the null $A_{\theta_0}$ is then given by $A_{\theta_n}$.
-For a given $B \subset D$, $b = |B| \geq 2$, it follows that an estimator of the extremal coefficient $\xi_B$ under the null is given by
+For any $\th \in \OO$, recall that $A_\th$ denotes the Pickands dependence function associated with the extreme-value copula $C_\th$.
+Furthermore, let $\hat \th_n$ be the maximizer of~\eqref{composite}.
+An estimator of the Pickands dependence function under the null $A_{\th_0}$ is then given by $A_{\hat \th_n}$.
+For a given $B \subset D$, $|B| \geq 2$, it follows that an estimator of the extremal coefficient $\xi_B$ under the null is given by